vinh123456789/EzHomeLab/docs/adguard-home.md

 - In `NAT Rules`:
 ![NAT rule](./assets/adguard-home/5.png)

-Alternative, you can also do this via `SSH` with (not recommend for beginner):
+Alternative, you can also do this via `SSH` (not recommended for beginner):
 ```sh
 nano /etc/config/firewall
 ```